aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

-The script `imaging_upload_file_cronjob.pl` does not require a specific `$UploadID` as an argument because it automatically cycles through I<all new uploads> on which the pipeline has not been triggered yet, and launches it.
+The script `imaging_upload_file_cronjob.pl` does not require a specific `$UploadID` as an argument because it automatically cycles through *all new uploads* on which the pipeline has not been triggered yet, and launches it.
 As such, this option is used in similar scenarios as Option 1, but with the added advantage of not needing to continuously monitor for new uploads (the script can be added to the system's crontab to launch at